-The concept of multi-tenancy became a “thing” quite a while ago, when the need for more scalable and operational cloud-based B2B services started to gain popularity.
-Today there can be no disagreement that multi-tenancy is the essence of SaaS.
-But how is the SaaS community thinking about multi-tenancy today?
-Which aspects of it should be considered as key, and what are the core assumptions under which multi-tenancy is operating?
+The concept of multi-tenancy became a “thing” when the need for more scalable and operational cloud-based B2B services started to arise.
+Today, there’s no arguing the fact that multi-tenancy is the way to go.
+But why is the SaaS community thinking about multi-tenancy today?
+Which aspects should be considered as vital, and what are the core assumptions under which multi-tenancy is operating?
 If you need to get up to speed on multi-tenancy, here’s a break-down of the latest trends and leading concepts governing it today.

-Multi-tenancy in terms of B2B SaaS is the ability for a SaaS application to serve several customers (or accounts), from the same codebase, database, and production deployment.
-So, instead of having several separate production instances of your application (including Frontend, Backend and Data Layers) you can have one logical instance which serves many accounts, based on a set of permissions and associations.
+Multi-tenancy in terms of B2B SaaS is the ability for a SaaS app to serve several customers (or accounts), from the same codebase, database, and production deployment.
+Instead of having several separate production instances of your app (Frontend, Backend and Data Layers) you can have one logical instance which serves many accounts, based on a set of permissions and associations.

 Different Aspects of Multi-Tenancy

-During the last decade the technical solution standards have been formed and well defined.
-So nowadays, when everybody has a pretty good idea of how to solve multi-tenancy in their backend infrastructure, the discussion has moved to the operational level.
-Now, questions of how to handle proper development cycles, bug fixes, CI/CD, monitoring and scaling of multi-tenant SaaS environments are taking center stage.
+Proper technical solution standards have been formed and defined over the years.
+Now, when everybody has a pretty good idea of how to solve multi-tenancy in their backend infrastructure, the discussion has moved to the operational level – how to handle proper development cycles, bug fixes, CI/CD, monitoring and scaling of multi-tenant SaaS environments are taking center stage.

 But even the operational angle is starting to get covered by standardized solutions.
 These are led by thought leaders in each of the above mentioned operational topics: Agile Development flows are promoted and adopted by companies like Atlassian for example, and Scaling and Monitoring are promoted by the open-source community with tools like Kubernetes, Prometheus, Istio and many more.

-So it seems that the next level to cover is product.
-How to properly address the multi-tenancy on the user experience level?
+The next level to cover is the product.
+How to properly address multi-tenancy on the user experience level?
 Should it even be called multi-tenancy in this context, or by some other name that will be more relevant to the business end-user?
 What are the main requirements and best practices in handling multi-tenancy in terms of your SaaS product?
 Is a real standard starting to form?

 Inversion of Control